anpotter/pycrst/README.md

 # pycrst
 An Algorithm for Pythonizing Rhetorical Structures

-Potter, A. (Accepted).
-An algorithm for pythonizing rhetorical structures.
-In _DiSLiDaS 2023_.
-Association for Computational Linguistics.
+Please cite as follows:

+Potter, A. (2023).
+An algorithm for Pythonizing rhetorical structures.
+In S. Carvalho, A. F. Khan, A. O. Anić, Blerina Spahiu, J. Gracia, J. P. McCrae, D. Gromann, Barbara Heinisch, & A. Salgado (Eds.), _Language, data and knowledge 2023 (LDK 2023): Proceedings of the 4th Conference on Language, Data and Knowledge_ (pp. 491-504).
+Lisbon: NOVA FCSH - CLUNL.